Americans with Disabilities Act

 1. Prepare and sign financial statements indicating the financial needs and incomes of the parties;

-2. Review the child support guidelines contained in § 20-108.2 and determine the appropriate amount suggested therein; and
+2. Review the child support guidelines contained in Va.
+Code § 20-108.2 and determine the appropriate amount suggested therein; and

 3. Make a reasonable attempt to resolve the matter between themselves.

 Emergency hearings may be scheduled by contacting a Judicial Law Clerk in Judges' Chambers at 703.746.4123.

 Endorsement of Orders and Decrees

 - Attorneys' and pro se litigant names, addresses and telephone numbers must appear on all pleadings and orders.